ablaizot/ENG466_Project/README.md

 # What to do
-- make sure the basic implementation works
+- make sure the basic implementation works (Aymeric)
 - implement movement/collision
-- estimate the real distance to target
+- estimate task utility and with regard to energy budget (Petr)
-- implement time/task utility and energy budget
+	- estimate real distance to target
 - implement limited communication range

 #### Questions